-- Application software is written for an individual user or enterprise to achieve a specific goal. for e.g music players, payroll system, Library management system, etc.
+- Application software is written for an individual user or enterprise to achieve a specific goal. for e.g. music players, payroll systems, Library management systems, etc.

 - The system software is a program written to enhance the capabilities of the computer system for e.g Operation system, computer, interpreter, etc.